 Example of High-key lighting technique

-This is a lighting setup where the ratio of shadows to highlights is in favor of the last one.
-Predominant tone in high-key portraits is white with overall bright appearance, photographed on a white background.
-Such set will require numerous strobes as every detail within the frame need to be enhanced for tonal consistency.
+This is a lighting setup where the ratio of shadows to highlights is in favour of the last one.
+The predominant tone in high-key portraits is white with overall bright appearance, photographed on a white background.
+Such a set will require numerous strobes as every detail within the frame need to be enhanced for tonal consistency.

 This is the basic set used in portrait photography upon which more complex and diverse lighting set-ups can be constructed; achieving different effects.
-By using the three point lighting plan photographer can add more depth, thus the model can have three dimensional appearance.
+By using the three-point lighting plan photographer can add more depth, thus the model can have a three-dimensional appearance.
 This is an optical illusion achieved within the framework of dynamic and tonality ranges distributed across the photographed frame.
-It is very important, when working with multiple lights, how the strobes are positioned and the output ratio between them.
+It is very important when working with multiple lights, how the strobes are positioned and the output ratio between them.

-Three point lighting also can be interpreted in different scenarios even by introducing an extra lighting to the set-up.
+Three-point lighting also can be interpreted in different scenarios even by introducing extra lighting to the set-up.

 The Three-point lighting consists of:

 This is the light illuminating subject’s face, it’s also known as the Main light.
 Its purpose is to model and shape the face of the person sitting in front of the camera.
 It can be positioned upon the photographer’s style and preferences, usually above the head, camera left or right in various angles – especially if feathering light is the preferred approach.
 The spread of it can be controlled by using different sorts of light modifiers and, ultimately, will depend on the photographer’s style and art direction at any particular instance.